omaus/Swate_Install/README.md

 # Swate Installer

 As long as [Swate](https://github.com/nfdi4plants/Swate) will not be available from the Microsoft Store, this installer can be used.
 It aims to provide an easier solution then previous alternatives.
+___N O T E___ : Swate runs **only** on MS Excel 365, and MS Excel Online.
+We test on and develop for explicitly these versions.
+(It is possible though that some older versions like MS Excel 2019 work.)

 If you have any problems using this, please let us know [here](https://github.com/omaus/Swate_Install/issues/new).